Par4All/par4all/README.txt

 More on Par4All features:

-- Par4All support almost complete C99;
+- Par4All supports almost complete C99;

 - Fortran 77 with some extensions is to be used for production.
 Work on Fortran95 is still in progress;